eSports in 2022 and beyond, the full report

 The eSports market is at its initial stage, and thus, the market is a little competitive in nature.
-Although seeing the popularity of the eSports leagues, companies are entering into the market to gain competitive advantage and expand their geographical presence.
+Although seeing the popularity of the eSports leagues, companies are entering the market to gain a competitive advantage and expand their geographical presence.
 Organizing new sports leagues, partnerships, mergers, and acquisitions are the strategies followed by these companies to increase their visibility across different geographic locations.
-Some of the significant players are Modern Times Group, Activision Blizzard, Inc and Riot Games, Inc. (Tencent Holdings Ltd) amongst others.
+Some of the significant players are Modern Times Group, Activision Blizzard, Inc, and Riot Games, Inc. (Tencent Holdings Ltd) amongst others.

 - Esports Companies Are Looking for Cost-Effective Ways Through Partnerships

-Key providers of eSports, such as SEG eSports, Inc., Rollic, Inc., Niantic, Inc., Microsoft, Resolve eSports, Inc. and OneTeam, Inc. are focusing on the development of cost-effective eSports to attract more customers.
+Key providers of eSports, such as SEG eSports, Inc., Rollic, Inc., Niantic, Inc., Microsoft, Resolve eSports, Inc., and OneTeam, Inc. are focusing on the development of cost-effective eSports to attract more customers.
 Additionally, players active in providing eSports are focusing on organic and inorganic growth strategies such as strategic collaborations and merger and acquisition, and new product launch with technology partners to improve their offerings and market reach.
 For example, in June 2021, SEG eSports, Inc. announced a technological partnership with Adamas eSports, Inc. to improve its services and provide a 360-degree approach for clients.
 The company is focusing on providing sports psychology, performance coaching, and emotional & physical development training.

 - ESports Teams Will Continue to Diversify

 ESports teams continue to broaden their horizons and diversify their operations.
-To that end, organizations will continue to diversify beyond the model set by traditional sport structures, putting a large focus on other initiatives, like positioning their company as a lifestyle brand or moving toward content-creator strategies.
+To that end, organizations will continue to diversify beyond the model set by traditional sports structures, putting a large focus on other initiatives, like positioning their company as a lifestyle brand or moving toward content-creator strategies.
 When an eSports company positions itself as a lifestyle brand, it transcends eSports alone and enters pop culture, diversifying an organization’s income streams in the process.
 Naturally, this lowers risk, as if one revenue stream performs worse than expected due to unforeseen circumstances (the pandemic, for example), a different stream could help offset the damage.